sloan091/gcb-clatskanie-soil-c/01-code/01-harmonize-clatskanie-data-pub.md

 collected from *Poplar Innovations* as part of Center for Bioenergy Innovation (CBI) research.
-The primary measurements are tree diameters that were converted to aboveground woody biomass (trunk and branches) based on the allometric equations from @truax2014.
+The primary measurements are tree diameters that were converted to aboveground woody biomass (trunk and branches) based on the allometric equations from Truax et al. (2014).

 <details class="code-fold">
 <summary>Code</summary>